Our Curriculum Intent and Implementation

 Our IMPLEMENTATION is carefully considered and is reviewed regularly to ensure the best possible outcomes and experiences for our children.

-Teachers with pedagogical knowledge deliver our knowledge rich curriculum, and there is a focus on continued teacher CPD to support that understanding.
+Teachers draw on their strong pedagogical knowledge when delivering our rich curriculum, and there is a focus on continued teacher CPD to support that understanding.

 - Present new material using small steps